lingtalfi/ProjectInfo/README.md

-The report is hybrid in that in can be displayed in both a console and/or a web page.
+The report is hybrid in that it can be displayed in both a console and/or a web page.

 The following code: